 - Sleepsuits x3

 I have a Pinterest board featuring my suggestions for what to put in the bag, please check it out.

 When it comes to the bags I like these options.
-They all have big shoulder straps making them easy to carry and your other half shouldn’t object to carrying them too much (mine is a bit averse to super girly changing bags).
+They all have big shoulder straps or are backpacks, making them easy to carry and your other half shouldn’t object to carrying them too much (mine is a bit averse to super girly changing bags).